SMIC-ComputerClub/org/README.md

 # org
-This repository is to explain the system of SMIC computer club
+This repository is for explaining the system of SMIC computer club.